 > Haxchi is a secondary entrypoint which uses certain DS Virtual Console titles to allow for access to homebrew while being completely offline (still works with online but no connection required to launch CFW)

 > Haxchi is not required, however if you want to use homebrew on your Wii U while offline you will need it.
-Its highly recommended as its more stable than the browser entry point, especially on the newest firmware.
+It’s highly recommended as it’s more stable than the browser entry point, especially on the newest firmware.

 > First off your Hard Disk/Flashdrive has to be formatted to Fat32.